vuejs/devtools-v6/packages/docs/src/guide/devtools-perf.md

 In the Chrome window, open the devtools development shell at `http://localhost:8090`.

-You can shen change the target URL in the toolbar on top of the devtools:
+You can then change the target URL in the toolbar on top of the devtools:

 ![devtools shell screenshot](../assets/dev-shell-url.png)